byrokrat/giroapp/UPDATING.md

 * Add support for setting donor values to an empty string in `edit`
 * Added `delete-attribute` command
 * Added the `import-xml-mandate` command, replaces import xml using `import`
+* Added support for inspecting and editing imported xml mandate data

 ## Beta-7